PrefectHQ/prefect/docs/guides/ci-cd.md

   boost: 2
 ---

-# CI/CD With Prefect
+# CI/CD with Prefect

-Many organizations deploy Prefect workflows via their CI/CD process.
+Many organizations deploy Prefect workflows through their CI/CD process.
 Each organization has their own unique CI/CD setup, but a common pattern is to use CI/CD to manage Prefect [deployments](/concepts/deployments).
 Combining Prefect's deployment features with CI/CD tools enables efficient management of flow code updates, scheduling changes, and container builds.
 This guide uses [GitHub Actions](https://docs.github.com/en/actions) to implement a CI/CD process, but these concepts are generally applicable across many CI/CD tools.

-Note that Prefect's primary ways for creating deployments, a `.deploy` flow method or a `prefect.yaml` configuration file, are both designed with building and pushing images to a Docker registry in mind.
+Note that Prefect's primary ways for creating deployments, a `.deploy` flow method or a `prefect.yaml` configuration file, are both designed for building and pushing images to a Docker registry.

-## Getting started with GitHub Actions and Prefect
+## Get started with GitHub Actions and Prefect

-In this example, you'll write a GitHub Actions workflow that will run each time you push to your repository's `main` branch.
-This workflow will build and push a Docker image containing your flow code to Docker Hub, then deploy the flow to Prefect Cloud.
+In this example, you'll write a GitHub Actions workflow that runs each time you push to your repository's `main` branch.
+This workflow builds and pushes a Docker image containing your flow code to Docker Hub, then deploys the flow to Prefect Cloud.

 ### Repository secrets

 Your CI/CD process must be able to authenticate with Prefect in order to deploy flows.

-Deploying flows securely and non-interactively in your CI/CD process can be accomplished by saving your `PREFECT_API_URL` and `PREFECT_API_KEY` [as secrets in your repository's settings](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) so they can be accessed in your CI/CD runner's environment without exposing them in any scripts or configuration files.
+Deploy flows securely and non-interactively in your CI/CD process by saving your `PREFECT_API_URL` and `PREFECT_API_KEY` [as secrets in your repository's settings](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+This allows them to be accessed in your CI/CD runner's environment without exposing them in any scripts or configuration files.

 In this scenario, deploying flows involves building and pushing Docker images, so add `DOCKER_USERNAME` and `DOCKER_PASSWORD` as secrets to your repository as well.

-You can create secrets for GitHub Actions in your repository under **Settings -> Secrets and variables -> Actions -> New repository secret**:
+Create secrets for GitHub Actions in your repository under **Settings -> Secrets and variables -> Actions -> New repository secret**:

 ![Creating a GitHub Actions secret](/img/guides/github-secrets.png)

-### Writing a GitHub workflow
+### Write a GitHub workflow

-To deploy your flow via GitHub Actions, you'll need a workflow YAML file.
-GitHub will look for workflow YAML files in the `.github/workflows/` directory in the root of your repository.
+To deploy your flow through GitHub Actions, you need a workflow YAML file.
+GitHub looks for workflow YAML files in the `.github/workflows/` directory in the root of your repository.
 In their simplest form, GitHub workflow files are made up of triggers and jobs.

 The `on:` trigger is set to run the workflow each time a push occurs on the `main` branch of the repository.